IQSS/dataverse-uploader/README.md

           DATAVERSE_DATASET_DOI: doi:10.70122/FK2/LVUA
 ```

-If you'd like to upload files from a specific subdirectory only, you should add the `GITHUB_DIR` argument in your action.
+If you'd like to upload files from a specific subdirectory only, you should add the `GITHUB_DIR` argument in your workflow.

 ```
-on:
-  release:
-  workflow_dispatch:

 jobs:
   build:
     runs-on: ubuntu-latest